BiHere – The Official BiHoliday Magazine

 The association ‘Famiglie Arcobaleno’ has always been involved in training for the public administration, schools of all levels, and the health and legal professions, and I am sure it can contribute to improving the level of inclusiveness of tourist facilities.
 Prejudices usually arise from non-knowledge; instead, encounter and dialogue create virtuous circles that increase the level of well-being by creating open and welcoming environments.

-and I can say that when my son calls ‘MUM’ at the beach and two of us answer, the reactions of the people around are perhaps curious or surprised, but certainly not hostile.
+Italy is still at the bottom of the list in Europe for LGBTQI+ rights, but it is also the country where our boys and girls are always warmly welcomed and I can say that when my son calls ‘MUM’ at the beach and two of us answer, the reactions of the people around are perhaps curious or surprised, but certainly not hostile.

-The San Francesco Village in Caorle (Italy) and the BiVillage in Fažana (Croatia) are
+The San Francesco Village in Caorle (Italy) and the BiVillage in Fažana (Croatia) are excellent destinations for families seeking a relaxing and fun-filled holiday.

 Both campsites offer many activities specially designed for children, such as animation, games, creative workshops and water sports.